mysteriumnetwork/documentation/content/node-runner/getting-started/introduction/index.md

 ## How does it work?

-When you become a node you share your IP address (anonymously) and spare bandwidth to help power our dVPN.
+When you become a node you share your IP address (anonymously) and spare bandwidth to help power our network.
 Any Mysterium network node can become a service provider and provide VPN services using its own infrastructure.
-To become a service provider, the following steps should be performed:
+To become a service provider, the following steps should be performed (some of them are automated):

 - Create a personal user identity.
 - Register the user identity.